EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

 You can get rid of the '2>/dev/null' if you want to see warnings.
 ## Assumptions, working hypotheses and environment

+### Assumptions
+- Motors can be strong as will;
+- Camera can assume the desired properties;
+- Odometry is perfectly known;
+- Rooms are large enough to maneouver the robot in its space;
+- Robot is not self-collidable;
+- Walls are static objects;

 ### System's features
 The system is capable of simulating an environment, with some limitations, where the robot has to reach a position and receives hints which will let him to reason on them and arriving to some solutions (aka consistent hypotheses).
 Hints can be found anywhere in the environment, on floor or on top walls.